 In 2018, Nebraska DHHS announced a public smoke advisory system which was developed in coordination with NDEE, Lincoln Lancaster County Health Department and Douglas County Health Department.
 In each subsequent year, DHHS has issued news releases about the activation of the system: "Smoke Advisory System Activated for 2023 Flint Hills Prescribed Burns." *

-Updated information: As of March 10, 2023, there have been no smoke advisories issued by DHHS and NDEE.
+Updated information: As of April 10, 2023, there has been one smoke advisories issued by DHHS and NDEE.
+The most recent advisory was issued for Monday, April 10, through Wednesday, April 12.
+A press release can be viewed on DHHS's website: "Update: DHHS/NDEE Extends Smoke Advisory For Eastern Nebraska."
 This webpage will be regularly updated when smoke advisories are issued in the 2023 burn

 AirNow: For current conditions of Nebraska’s Air Quality and tomorrow’s forecast, go to NDEE’s link to federal AirNow web site pages:

 (This information was last updated, April 10, 2023.)

 Tuesday, April 11: Surface high pressure east of Kansas will generate moderate and gusty south-southwesterly winds.
 While these winds will aid dispersion, they will also carry smoke from potential fires in the northeastern and central Flint Hills into Topeka.
 During the evening hours, these winds will transport additional smoke into Topeka from potential fires in the south-central Flint Hills.

 Wednesday, April 12: Moderate and gusty southerly to south-southwesterly winds will persist, carrying smoke from potential fires in the eastern and south-central Flint Hills into Topeka.
 Additionally, these winds will transport smoke from potential fires in western Chase County into Omaha, Nebraska, during the evening hours.